nce/k8s-hard-way/README.md

   - [x] [external_dns](https://github.com/kubernetes-sigs/external-dns) with route53 access
     Using IRSA for aws management access
   - [x] [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) as secretstorage
-    With external private Key (from aws ssm parameter store) for external secrets like Github tokens, which should surive clusterrebuilds
+    With external private Key (from aws ssm parameter store) for global secrets like Github tokens, which should surive clusterrebuilds
   - [x] [aws-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook) for IRSA
     Mutating webhook to allow SAs using aws IAM